lightning/bolts/02-peer-protocol.md

 On reconnection:
 - MUST retransmit the last splice `tx_signatures` (if any).
 - MUST ignore any redundant `tx_signatures` it receives.
+- MUST send a signing and verification nonce for every in-progress splice that spends from a simple-taproot-channel funding output.

 ### Rationale